 The Code requires lawyers to deal with each other in a civilized way and to encourage their clients to put their differences aside and reach fair agreements.
 Experience shows that agreed solutions are more likely to work in the long term than any arrangements imposed by a Court.
 If the family has to resort to the Court to resolve their dispute, it is best for all concerned that any proceedings are conducted in a constructive and realistic way to minimize conflict and distress as far as possible.

 The approach that any Resolution member adopts should be firm and fair.
 The Code does not prevent solicitors from taking immediate and decisive action where necessary.

 The Code of Practice

-The Code of Practice is designed to establish the principles of a constructive approach to family law matters.
+The Code is designed to establish the principles of a constructive approach to family law matters.
 The Code is not a straitjacket, but Resolution members must adhere to the Code unless the law, professional rules or clear client instructions contradict it.

-The Code should be read in conjunction with the Resolution Guides to Good practice and other current practice notes.
+The Code should be read in conjunction with the Resolution Guides to good practice and other current practice notes.
 (Guides are available free to members from Resolution’s Office).

 - This Code applies to all Resolution members.
 You should explain to your client at an early stage the approach you adopt to family law work, what the Code of Practice is and provide them with a copy of the Code.

 - You should encourage your clients to see the advantages of a constructive and non-confrontational approach as a way of resolving differences.
 You should advise, negotiate and conduct matters so as to help settle differences as quickly as possible and reach agreement.
 You should seek to recognize that your clients may need time to come to terms with their new situation.

 - You should make sure that your clients understand that the best interests of any children should be put first.
 You should explain that where a child is involved, their attitude to other family members will affect the family as a whole and the child’s relationship with his or her parents.